OAAK125/OAAK125/README.md

 ---

-### 💳 About Me
+### 👤 About Me
-I bridge the gap between **user-centric design** and **complex financial architecture**.
+I bridge the gap between user-centric design and complex development architecture.
 My focus is on building e-commerce and financial interfaces that are high-performing, accessible, and rooted in security.

 - 🔭 I’m currently working on **[Checkout optimization: Reduce cart abandonment for mobile shoppers]**
 - 🌱 I’m currently learning **[Rapid UX research for Financial Apps ]**